AI Use Cases/Manufacturing

 The AI Solution

-Revenue Institute builds a manufacturing-native AI screening layer that ingests resumes, parses them against a dynamic skills taxonomy (CNC G-code, PLC ladder logic, ISO 9001 internal audit experience, ITAR compliance background, etc.), and cross-references candidate profiles against real-time production data from your MES platform, SAP S/4HANA work order queue, and shift supervisor availability patterns.
-The system integrates directly with your existing ATS and HRIS, extracting role requirements from open work orders and matching them against resume signals with 92%+ accuracy for manufacturing-specific competencies.
+Revenue Institute builds a contract manufacturing-native AI screening layer that ingests resumes, parses them against a dynamic skills taxonomy (CNC G-code, PLC ladder logic, ISO 9001 internal audit experience, ITAR compliance background, etc.), and cross-references candidate profiles against real-time production data from your MES platform, SAP S/4HANA work order queue, and shift supervisor availability patterns.
+The system integrates directly with your existing ATS and HRIS, extracting role requirements from open work orders and matching them against resume signals tuned to contract manufacturing-specific competencies.

 Automated Workflow Execution